 It was designed by a senior member of our dojo at the time – Mikey Rooney – and represents the combination of the Japanese red-sun and a Celtic Knot.

-The Japanese under the mon on our flag reads “Edinburgh Kendokai” or “Edinburgh Kendo Club.”
+The Japanese characters left the mon on our flag reads “Edinburgh Kendokai” or “Edinburgh Kendo Club.”

 Please note that the katakana that we use to represent EDINBURGH is not the standard Japanese version.
 The normal Japanese sounds like “Ejinbara” but the phonetic that we use is more closely related to how its actually pronounced in Scotland.